Reiwa era: Origin and meaning

 The kanji characters for Reiwa are derived from the Man'yōshū, an eighth-century (Nara period) anthology of waka poetry.
 The kotobagaki (headnote) attached to a group of 32 poems (815–846) in Volume 5 of the collection, composed on the occasion of a poetic gathering to view the plum blossoms, reads as follows:

-The Japanese Foreign Ministry provided an English-language interpretation of Reiwa as "beautiful harmony", to dispel reports that "Rei" (令) here is translated as "command" or "order" – which are the significantly more common meanings of the character, especially so in both modern Japanese and Chinese.
+The Japanese Foreign Ministry provided an English-language interpretation of Reiwa as "beautiful harmony", to counter reports that "Rei" (令) here is translated as "command" or "order" – which are the significantly more common meanings of the character, especially so in both modern Japanese and Chinese.
 The Foreign Ministry also noted that "beautiful harmony" is rather an explanation than an official translation or a legally binding interpretation.